yegor256/huawei.cls/README.md

   * `nobrand` — avoids mentioning the brand of Huawei (removes the logo too)

+  * `nosecurity` — avoids mentioning the level of security

 Inside the document body you can use these commands:

   * `\PrintFirstPage{front-image}` — prints the first page of a project charter or similar landscape documents,